jplu/ADEL/README.md

 (Source code will be available soon).

 # Introduction
 ADEL is a robust and efficient entity linking framework that is adaptive to text genres and language, entity types for the classification task and referent knowledge base for the linking task.
+A demo is available [online](http://adel.eurecom.fr/api/).

 # Libraries